Accelerating Adaptive Cubic Regularization of Newton's Method via Random Sampling: Preliminaries

-for given $0<\epsilon, \delta<1$, where $L$ is defined as in Assumption~\ref{Assumption-Objective-Gradient-Hessian}.
+for given $0<{\hat \epsilon}, \delta<1$, where $L$ is defined as in Assumption~\ref{Assumption-Objective-Gradient-Hessian}.
 Then we have

-\end{lemma} Intuitively, a more ``informative" distribution may be constructed for problem~\eqref{Prob:special}, as opposed to simple uniform sampling.
-In fact, we can bias the probability distribution and pick those {\it relevant} $f_i$'s in some sense to form the approximated Hessian, which could result in a much reduced sample set in contrast with that of uniform sampling.
-Specifically, the Hessian of $f$ in problem~\eqref{Prob:special} is
+\end{lemma} In case problem \eqref{Prob:main} is endowed with more structures, then some more ``informative" distribution may be constructed as opposed to simple uniform sampling.
+For instance, if it is in the form of \eqref{Prob:special}, then we can introduce a bias in the probability distribution and pick those \textit{relevant} $f_i$'s carefully.
+As suggested in \cite{Xu-2019-Newton}, we construct